Sometimes, the richest memories in life are formed in the most mundane of activities. Like walking.

 My friend used to say that you see everyone at Green Lake.
 Maybe next time I’ll see you there?

 If You Go

-Features: 2.8-mile paved walking path (wheels ok), basketball, soccer, baseball/softball., tennis, outdoor wading pool, indoor pool, paddleboat rentals, hand-carry boat launch, swimming beach, restrooms, cafe.
+Features: 2.8-mile paved walking path (wheels ok), basketball, soccer, baseball/softball, tennis, outdoor wading pool, indoor pool, paddleboat and kayak rentals (summer only), hand-carry boat launch, swimming beach, restrooms, cafe.